weiyuwang2024/vibecoding/transcripts.md

 **Gemini 2.5 Pro** is good at coding and documentation work.
 It can look at pictures of designs and turn them into working code, or read through documentation and help you understand it.
 Its ability to work with different types of information like images and text, plus its fast responses, makes it great for quick prototyping and turning visual designs into code.

-**GPT 4.1** works well across standard development workflows.
-It's your reliable helper for everyday coding work like fixing bugs, writing regular features, and handling routine development tasks.
-It gives you steady, dependable results for most common programming jobs.
+**GPT 4.1** is a balanced LLM that can handle common tasks very well.
+It's reliable for everyday coding work like fixing bugs, writing regular features, and handling routine development tasks.
+It gives you steady, dependable results across a wide range of programming jobs and works consistently for most standard development workflows.

 There are not too many performance differences among these LLMs for daily common coding tasks.
 So why do we need multiple LLMs?